A DAMN FINE CUP OF COFFEE!

 Café Zimmerman was located on the fashionable Katharinenstrasse in Leipzig, where several of the city’s hottest coffeehouses were located.
 Coffee was quite trendy and very popular with Leipzig residents.

 But there was a monumental difference between a typical Kansas City Starbucks and Café Zimmermann.
-The latter featured the Collegium Musicum, top-notch ensemble of musicians devoted to playing music by some of the greatest composers of all time.
+The latter featured the Collegium Musicum, top-notch ensemble of university students and local musicians devoted to playing the latest music by Leipzig’s greatest composers.
 It was founded by Georg Philipp Telemann in 1702, before Bach took over in 1729.
 The group premiered many of Bach’s works, including some of his orchestral suites and various concertos and his secular cantatas, like the famous “Coffee Cantata.”

 You’ll hear many of the works that were performed at this legendary coffeehouse when Kansas City Baroque Consortium led by cellist and artistic director Trilla Ray-Carter presents Bach at the Café Zimmerman: Coffee, Pipe & Drink — Vice, Virtue and Redemption at 7:30 p.m.
 Aug.
 15 at Visitation Catholic Church and at 3 p.m.
 Aug.
 17 at Gloria Dei Lutheran Church.
 The concert will also feature countertenor Jay Carter.